Ankitha2130/Online_Stationary_Store/README.md

-# Motioncut-Internship-Project-1
+# Online_Stationary_Store
-I have created a basic business website that is online stationary store
+A basic business website that is online stationary store which displays the items and cost of each item available.